-- Participatory approach in city-level action planning for disaster risk reduction - Ensure public access to hazard information - Apply community-based approach - Ensure safer housing and infrastructure - Ensure the involvement of the private sector - Public awareness and social marketing should target people living in hazard-prone areas - Support the implementation of the Hyogo Framework of Action and create more awareness on HFA - Advocate strongly for decentralization of disaster risk management functions to the local government sector - Mainstream disaster risk reduction into other sector-based programs to facilitate building safer communities provisions of the building code.
+Most of the buildings and infrastructure in urban built-up areas do not necessarily cover the provisions of the building code.
 Very few countries in Asia have appropriate construction regulations according to specific potential hazards.
 Also, the choices of building materials often do not take into consideration potential disaster impacts when strength specifications are made.
 More often, the buildings are built by the owners and the selection and use of unsuitable construction materials and construction techniques lead to added risks and vulnerabilities.
 Even if the technological solutions are made available, the perception on high costs for reinforcing and renovating vulnerable buildings exists and this cannot be changed easily.
 The general view is that the cost for reconstructing these after a disaster is much lower.
-The appropriate government institutions have to take initiative in promoting appropriate technology for construction in disaster-prone areas through demonstrations of model housing, school retrofit programs, including reinforcement of historical and old school buildings, community buildings, etc.
+The appropriate government institutions have to take initiative in promoting appropriate technology for construction in disaster-prone areas through demonstrations of model housing, school retrofit programs, and reinforcement of historical buildings, community buildings, etc.